 InfoWorld defines the term as the application of digital technologies to fundamentally impact all aspects of business and society.
 Is that a broad enough description?
-Digital technologies fall into numerous categories, from shifting to web-based applications such as Office 365 and QuickBooks to adopting real-time data-driven solutions powered by mobile and connected devices and wearables.
+Digital technologies fall into numerous categories, from shifting to web-based applications such as Office 365 and QuickBooks to adopting real-time, data-driven solutions powered by mobile and connected devices and wearables.

-That’s where IoT and other infrastructure come into the picture.
+That’s where IoT and other infrastructure comes into the picture.
 The digital transformation also encompasses big data and hyper-converged technologies, as well as artificial intelligence and blockchain.
 These innovations can enhance and streamline the way companies do business, creating ground-breaking new opportunities for the channel.

 Digital transformation has become a rallying cry for many IT industry professionals.
 MSPs who can clearly convey its advantages to SMB customers and effectively walk them through all the available options have a real opportunity to grow sales and boost customer retention.
 That is if they can properly manage and secure all these innovations.

 Make Protection Seamless

 That latter point is critical.
 Shifting to online business applications and services certainly has advantages ‒ flexibility for remote working, device agnostic, etc. Unfortunately, it has significant downsides as well.
 Security concerns top the list, since access and uptime are crucial to the success of a digital transformation.

 Increasing your customers’ reliance on the internet also raises the potential threat factors.
 Cybercriminals are everywhere, and the world wide web is their playground.
 The trick is balancing this transformation ‒ adding cloud, SaaS, and other apps ‒ with your client’s compliance and data protection needs.